guettli/why-i-like-django-and-sap/README.md

 Displaying tabular data in SAP is very nice.
 You can click on the heading of a column and in the popup-window you can enter expressions to filter the data.
 This works mostly everywhere.
 In Django admin you can use [list_filter](https://docs.djangoproject.com/en/2.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_filter).
 But this has drawbacks: First, you need to write python code to enable this.
 Next: you need to enable it for every column.
 The django admin solution is nice if you do not have many choices, but if you have thousand of choices, the django admin displays all of them in one HTML page.
 This does not scale.

 Both provide ways to do see the code coverage of tests: https://blogs.sap.com/2014/09/26/code-coverage-based-testing-2/

+On Linux you use the command line tool "top" to see the processes.
+On SAP sm50.